 Can you say how you want the standby guardian to look after your children?

 A standby guardian has to look after your children in the way you want as much as possible.
-If you can't care for your children but you can still communicate, the standby guardian has to talk to you as much as possible about what you want.
+If you can't care for your children but you can still communicate, the standby guardian must talk to you as much as possible about what you want and how you want your children to be cared for.

 What happens if you die while you have a standby guardian?